abhishekworkspace/openalpr_lic/README.md

 Integrating the Library
 --------------------------

-OpenALPR is written in C++ and has bindings in C#, Python, Node.js, Go, and Java.
-Please see this guide for examples showing how to run OpenALPR in your application: [Bindings](http://doc.openalpr.com/bindings.html)
+OpenALPR is written in C++ and has [bindings](http://doc.openalpr.com/bindings.html) in C#, Python, Node.js, Go, and Java.
+Please see this guide for examples showing how to run OpenALPR in your application.

 Compiling
 ------------